rstutsman/rstutsman.github.io/index.md

 # <a name="talks"></a> Talks

- 1. Massive Main Memory for the Masses.
+ 1. Bare-Metal Extensions for Multi-Tenant Low-Latency Storage.
     Invited Talk, INRIA Rennes, 2018.
  1. Massive Main Memory for the Masses.
     Invited Talk, EPFL, 2018.